57blocks/website-article/articles/Frontend Performance Optimization/README.md

 ETag, Last-Modified, and Immutable can prevent resource revalidation, especially when reloading a page.
 These mechanisms help optimize cache management, ensuring the consistency and validity of resources.

-3.For other resources such as favicon.ico, images, API endpoints, etc., typically, similar settings are used.
+3. For other resources such as favicon.ico, images, API endpoints, etc., typically, similar settings are used.
 Conditional requests are initiated using Last-Modified and ETag to check if the resource is up-to-date.

 ```ts
 Cache-Control: no-cache